Top 5 3rd Quarter Trades of El - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Elk River Wealth Management, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Elm Partners Management LLC’s top five trades of the quarter.

-During the quarter, Elk River Wealth Management, LLC bought 93,364 shares of ARCA:SDY for a total holding of 334,206.
-The trade had a 2.75% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $121.86.
+During the quarter, Elm Partners Management LLC bought 225,166 shares of ARCA:IEMG for a total holding of 1,389,967.
+The trade had a 1.31% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.93.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Dividend ETF has a price-earnings ratio of 15.50 and a price-book ratio of 2.31.
+In terms of valuation, iShares Core MSCI Emerging Markets ETF has a price-earnings ratio of 10.17 and a price-book ratio of 1.48.

-Elk River Wealth Management, LLC reduced their investment in BATS:IEFA by 153,104 shares.
-The trade had a 2.28% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.8.
+During the quarter, Elm Partners Management LLC bought 118,486 shares of NAS:BND for a total holding of 125,487.
+The trade had a 1.14% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $74.52.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.